AmarOk1412/rori_linux_client/README.md

 # Install

-First, you will need [mimic](https://github.com/MycroftAI/mimic) for the TTS capability (read install instructions or run `make mimic`).
+First, you will need [mimic](https://github.com/MycroftAI/mimic) for the TTS capability (read install instructions or run `make dep`, this will install mimic and SpeechRecognition).

 Then, `make build` to compile the client and `make run` to execute it.

+# Speech to text

+For now, the client uses a Python module to perform speech recognition: Speech Recognition (see `scripts/stt.py`).
+It's a separate script which interact with the client via an API.
+This will be replaced when DeepSpeech will be good.
+To directly run the client with the Speech Recognition enabled, just run `make run_with_stt`.

 ## Contribute